sdiehl/wiwinwlh/tutorial.md

 Language Extensions
 ===================

-It's important to distinguish the categories language extensions fall into:
+It's important to distinguish the categories of language extensions fall into:

 The inherent problem with classifying the extensions into **General** and **Specialized** category is that it's a subjective classification.
 Haskellers who do type astronautics will have a very different